biocatiit/musclex/docs/AppSuite/QuadrantFolding/Quadrant-Folding--Background-Subtraction.md

 To obtain plausible background removal over the full pattern with the non-parametric methods, use **Manual Setting | Transition**, which fits an inner method at small radii and an outer method at large radii, then merges the two estimates at a **Transition Radius**.
 As an alternative, [parametric (iterative 2D) background fitting](Quadrant-Folding--Background-Fitting.md) models the equatorial streak and the general background as explicit 2D functions and subtracts them, optionally before a non-parametric method runs on the residual.

-The integrated intensity of the estimated background image can be used to normalize the measured intensities of diffraction features in a series of images.
-To do this, select "Manual setting | One method" and set Rmin and Rmax to values that exclude unwanted portions of the pattern, then apply it uniformly to every frame in a sequence.
-The summary csv file will contain the integrated background sum between rmin and rmax for each frame.
+The integrated intensity of the estimated background image can be used to normalize measured diffraction-feature intensities across a series.
+Select **Manual Setting | One Method**, set R-min and R-max to exclude unwanted regions, and apply the same method and parameters to every frame. `summary.csv` records the integrated background sum between R-min and R-max for each frame.